Geoffrey Eustace Blight: Contributions

 Blight's many papers on the behavior of tailings have contributed significantly to the safe disposal of mine waste in South Africa.
 His works include his influential textbook Geotechnical Engineering for Mine Waste Storage Facilities and the Guideline to Design and Construction of Mine Waste Disposal Systems published by the Chamber of Mines, South Africa.

-He also contributed to improving municipal solid waste disposal through his work on Minimum Standards for Waste Disposal by Landfill published by the Department of Water Affairs and Forestry and co-authoring the International Solid Waste Association's paper on Application of Graded Standards to Landfilling in Developing Countries.
+He also contributed to improving municipal solid waste disposal through his work on Minimum Standards for Waste Disposal by Landfill, published by the Department of Water Affairs and Forestry and co-authoring the International Solid Waste Association's paper on Application of Graded Standards to Landfilling in Developing Countries.

 He also carried out extensive research on unsaturated soils, with particular emphasis on residual soils.
 His many papers on unsaturated soil mechanics, formed the basis to Unsaturated Soil Mechanics in Geotechnical Practice.
 Blight also co-edited Mechanics of Residual Soils with E.C.
 Leong.
 Blight served technical committees of the International Society for Soil Mechanics and Geotechnical Engineering (ISSMGE) on unsaturated soils and residual soils (former chairman).
 In recognition of his work on unsaturated soils, the Blight Lecture is delivered at the International Conference on Soil Mechanics and Geotechnical Engineering (ICSMGE) held every 4 years.

 Another area he contributed to was material science and material handling.
 His work on concrete science is contained in the textbook Alkali-aggregate Reaction and Structural Damage to Concrete: Engineering Assessment, Repair and Management, which was co-authored with Mark Alexander.
 His work on material handling is contained in Assessing Loads on Silos and Other Bulk Storage Structures.

 Awards

 Blight received numerous awards including the ASCE's J James Croes Gold Medal for innovation in research (1975), A-grade researcher status by the South African Foundation for Research Development (1989-2002), Distinguished Research Award by SAICE (1989), the Telford Premium by the UK Institution of Civil Engineers (ICE) (1991), delivering the Rankine Lecture to the British Geotechnical Society (1997), South African Geotechnical Gold Medal by SAICE (1997), the Institute for Waste Management of Southern Africa President's Award for exceptional service to the waste management profession (2002) and a commendation from the Italian National Group for Prevention of Hydrogeologic Hazards for research into flow failures of tailings dams (2003).

-In 1991 he was elected as a Fellow of the Royal Society of Southern Africa.
-Also in 1991, he was a Founder Member of the South African Academy of Science and Founder Member of the South African Engineering Academy.
+In 1991, he was elected as a Fellow of the Royal Society of Southern Africa.
+Also in 1991, he was a Founder Member of the South African Academy of Science and the South African Engineering Academy.
 SAICE elected him an Honorary Fellow in 1997 and he was made a Life Member of the ASCE in 2000.